mugaber/ReBook/README.md

 # ReBook

 - Search for books.
+- View books
-- View books (if embed view for the book exists)
+- save books to the library

 **Using googe books API.**